-Advanced Guitar Chord Lesson – F Minor (Fm)
+Guitar Chord Lesson – Learn How To Play F Minor

 Learn how to play the advanced F Minor (Also known as Fm) chord on guitar, with this free guitar chord lesson.
 The F Minor Guitar Chord is not an easy chord to finger if you are a beginner.

 If you are struggling with barre chords, like so many beginners do, then I recommend watching this free video on how to play barre chords.
 This is a great video that will demonstrate some techniques for playing barre chords correctly.

 The Fm Guitar Chord is found by locating the 1, b3 and 5 positions (F, Ab and C) of the F Major Scale: F, G, A, Bb, C, D, and E. The “b3” symbol is a flattened 3rd, which means that you take the 3rd step of the F Major Scale and flatten it by 1/2 step to get your Ab note.